-If your UAE-based business has revenue in excess of AED 375,000 of taxable supplies over the last 12 months, you are probably required to register for VAT.
+If your UAE-based business has revenue above AED 375,000 of taxable supplies over the last 12 months, you are probably required to register for VAT.

-In addition, businesses with a lower turnover can choose to register for VAT on a voluntary basis.
+In addition, businesses with a lower turnover can choose to register for VAT voluntarily.
 The minimum threshold for this is AED 187,500 in taxable supplies.

 Taxable supplies are the sales of goods or products on which VAT must be charged, at either the standard rate (5%) or the zero rate (0%).
-For the purposes of calculating the value of taxable supplies, include imports which, although not taxable in themselves, would be taxable if supplied within the UAE.
+To calculate the value of taxable supplies, include imports that, although not taxable in themselves, would be taxable if supplied within the UAE.

 Late registration for VAT means a penalty of AED 20,000.